randomtask2000/Hybrid-Dense-Reranker/TESTING.md

 ```

 **Pro Tips for Running Specific Tests:**

+#### For Python unittest:
 - Use `-v` for verbose output to see detailed test information
+- Use `python -m unittest` instead of direct file execution for better module resolution
+- Test method names use dot notation: `module.TestClass.test_method`
+- Run entire test classes by omitting the method name: `python -m unittest test_file.TestClass -v`
+- Use `python -m unittest discover` to find and run all tests in the current directory

+#### For pytest:
+- Use `-v` for verbose output to see detailed test information
 - Use `-s` to see print statements and debug output during test execution
 - Use `--tb=short` for shorter traceback on failures
 - Use `--tb=long` for detailed traceback when debugging
 - Combine with `--cov=app` to see code coverage for just that test
+- Test method names use `::` notation: `file.py::TestClass::test_method`

+#### General Tips:
+- Python unittest is built-in and requires no additional dependencies
+- pytest offers more features but requires installation: `pip install pytest`
+- Both approaches work with the same test files and test methods
+- Use unittest for quick testing, pytest for advanced features like coverage reports

 ## Prerequisites